hyprnz/terraform-aws-iam-module/policy-and-role/README.md

-## Terraform Policy and Role Module
+# Terraform Policy and Role Module

+__This module is now deprectaed and will be removed in future  versions of the module.
+Please use the [managed policy module](../managed-policy/README.md)__

 This module creates a IAM policy and IAM Role and attaches the policy to the role.